wacncontent/CustomizeTool/addCommentOutput/articles/search/search-get-started.md

 If you need a refresher on where to find the configuration pages, follow these steps to locate the service dashboard.

-1. Sign in to [Azure portal](https://portal.azure.com) using your existing subscription.
+1. Sign in to [Azure <!-- deleted by customization Management Portal](https://manage.windowsazure.cn) --><!-- keep by customization: begin --> portal](https://portal.azure.com) <!-- keep by customization: end --> using your existing subscription.
 2. Click **Home** and then click the tile for your Search service.

  	![][22]